 Instructions

-- Heat up about 2 teaspoons of oil spreading evenly in the pan then ladle the batter swirling it around to make sure it spreads over the entire surface of the pan.Don't be afraid to make these crepes quite thin, they won't tear easily.
-They need about 2 minutes on one side and a minute on the other (cooked over a medium heat).
+- Fry crepes: Heat up about 2 teaspoons of oil spreading evenly in the pan then ladle the batter swirling it around to make sure it spreads over the entire surface of the pan.Don't be afraid to make these crepes quite thin, they won't tear easily.
+They need about 2 minutes on one side and a minute on the other (cooked on a medium heat).

-- Cover each crepe with a thin layer of the cheese mixture and fold.
-Dust with a little powdered sugar (optional) and enjoy!
+- Assemble: Spread a thin layer of the cheese filling over each crepe (2-3 tablespoons) and fold both sides over the filling (alternatively roll the crepes).
+Dust with a little powdered sugar (optional) and enjoy your naleśniki!

 Notes